whittingtonu/wusite2/_posts/2015-11-14-precision-shooting-fundamental-aiming.md

 description: "Relationship between the eye, optic and target..."
 category: training
 tags: [whittingotn u, precision shooting, optics, rifle, fundamentals, jon weiler]
-imagefeature: cover9.jpg
+imagefeature: cover11.jpg
 share: true
 ---
 #Precision Shooting Fundamental Foundations:  Aiming

-This is a four part series on the Fundamentals of Precision Long Range Marksmanship and why we focus on a strong Fundamental Foundation.
+>This is a four part series on the Fundamentals of Precision Long Range Marksmanship and why we focus on a strong Fundamental Foundation.
 As Instructors, we diagnose Ammunition (if the student is shooting handloads,) Firing Position and Point of Aim.
 Those three things have a gross effect on consistency in the target area.
-We very rarely blame the firearm for poor performance unless it is display gross tendencies of inconsistency (note that term.)
+We very rarely blame the firearm for poor performance unless it is display gross tendencies of *inconsistency* (note that term.)

 ##Fundamental #1:  Point of Aim